 Find a place to serve or volunteer that uses at least one of your gifts, and you’ll be amazed at how blessed your time will be.
 You may notice how easy you find it; God has given you a divine gift that you are inherently good at, and it just comes naturally!
 You may be surprised at how much you enjoy flexing that new gift muscle too.

-The best place to start is at church; if you haven’t already, and you have a printer please complete this online Gift Game, or contact the church office for a hard copy.
+The best place to start is at church; if you haven’t already, please complete this online Gift Game, or contact the church office for a hard copy.
 This will help you determine your gifts!
 Once you have completed it, it should help guide you as you fill in our Skills Survey.
 To complete this either online, or receive a hard copy, please get in touch.

 Remember that your gifts can be used in many ways, so don’t feel like you should do something just because it looks, on the surface, as if it’s perfect for your gifts.
 If an area you are volunteering or serving at isn’t filling you with joy, find an opportunity that does.
 Joy is a great indicator of what your gift may be; if a task makes you happy, that’s a good sign you’ve found your skill and fit.